The world population is rising exponentially; therefore, it is necessary to cope with the food demands of the growing population to avoid scarcity.

 Additionally, climate change, scarcity, and a lack of adequate resources are big challenges for the agriculture industry worldwide.

-The world is moving towards sustainable agriculture to ensure food security and to avoid hunger settling into this world.
+The world is moving towards sustainable agriculture to ensure food security and avoid hunger settling in this world.
 AI, or Artificial Intelligence, has dug its way into every industry, and its applications have turned out to be amazing in agriculture.

 According to recent research, the estimated value of AI in the agriculture industry is about to reach 4 billion USD by the end of 2026.